thomasrolinger/Chapel-SPLATT/README.md

 $ make
 ```

-This code uses BLAS, so you need to have a BLAS library built on your system
+This code uses BLAS and LAPACK.
+I have been only using OpenBLAS, which provides
+both BLAS and LAPACK routines, so the build process is assuming that you are using OpenBLAS.
+You'll need to modify the Makefile if you want to use a different library.
+You need to have these OpenBLAS
-and then set the following environment variables:
+built on your system and then set the following environment variables:

 ```bash
 export CBLAS_DIR=/path/to/blas/include/